tf0054/trygennai.github.com/tutorial.md

     gungnir>

 Now we show the list of registered schemas.
-To show the list of schema, we run the `SHOW TOUPLES` command.
+To show the list of schema, we run the `SHOW TUPLES` command.

     gungnir> SHOW TUPLES;
     [\